akxen/dispatch-api-docs/website/docs/case-studies/rebid-analysis/rebid-analysis.md

 When analysing historical data it is difficult to estimate the extent to which a change in max availbility for BW01 contributed to the price movement at 4.20pm.
-The NEMDE API addresses this limitation by allowing users to estimate dispatch outcomes under counterfactual scenarios.
+The Dispatch API addresses this limitation by allowing users to estimate dispatch outcomes under counterfactual scenarios.
 For instance, a scenario can be constructed in which BW01 does not reduce its max availability at 4.20pm.
 Dispatch prices for this scenario can then be compared to historical outputs.
 As all other system parameters are kept constant, it is possible to isolate the rebid's contribution to the change in dispatch prices.

 ## Aims and scope
 The following analysis investigates how the rebid submitted by BW01 impacted dispatch prices observed at 4.20pm on 27 Novermber 2020.
-First, model validation is undertaken to assess the NEMDE API's ability to emulate NEMDE outputs for the interval under investigation.
-If close correspondence is observed between NEMDE API and NEMDE solutions then counterfactual scenarios will be constructed to estimate dispatch prices that would have arisen if BW01 had not rebid its capacity.
+First, model validation is undertaken to assess the Dispatch API's ability to emulate NEMDE outputs for the interval under investigation.
+If close correspondence is observed between Dispatch API and NEMDE solutions then counterfactual scenarios will be constructed to estimate dispatch prices that would have arisen if BW01 had not rebid its capacity.

 ## Validation
 Historical NEMDE case files include the outputs returned by NEMDE when run for a given set of inputs describing the NEM's state.
-Model validation is performed by passing the same parameters to the NEMDE API as were passed to NEMDE, and comparing the NEMDE API's solution to historical NEMDE outputs.
-The degree to which solutions obtained from the NEMDE API correspond with NEMDE outputs indicates the NEMDE API's ability to emulate NEMDE for the dispatch interval under investigation.
+Model validation is performed by passing the same parameters to the Dispatch API as were passed to NEMDE, and comparing the Dispatch API's solution to historical NEMDE outputs.
+The degree to which solutions obtained from the Dispatch API correspond with NEMDE outputs indicates the Dispatch API's ability to emulate NEMDE for the dispatch interval under investigation.
 If close correspondence between the two solutions is observed then it is appropriate to proceed with the counterfactual scenario analysis.

-The following sections summarise the difference between the results obtained from the NEMDE API and historical NEMDE outputs for the dispatch interval ending at 4.20pm on 27 November 2020 - the interval for which the price spike is observed.
+The following sections summarise the difference between the results obtained from the Dispatch API and historical NEMDE outputs for the dispatch interval ending at 4.20pm on 27 November 2020 - the interval for which the price spike is observed.

 ### Trader solution
-Summary statistics are computed for the difference between the NEMDE API's solution and NEMDE outputs, with the difference defined as follows:
+Summary statistics are computed for the difference between the Dispatch API's solution and NEMDE outputs, with the difference defined as follows:

 ```
-Solution Difference = NEMDE API Solution - NEMDE Solution.
+Solution Difference = Dispatch API Solution - NEMDE Solution.
 ```

-Statistics for the difference between the trader solution obtained from the NEMDE API and NEMDE are shown below.
+Statistics for the difference between the trader solution obtained from the Dispatch API and NEMDE are shown below.